microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 |-----|-------|----------|
 | PathRemovePrefix | A path starting with a '/' | yes |

+Config:
 ```JSON
 { "PathRemovePrefix": "/prefix" }
 ```
+Example:<br/>
+`/prefix/request/path` becomes `/request/path`<br/>
+`/prefix2/request/path` is not modified<br/>

 This will remove the matching prefix from the request path.
-E.g. it will modify the proxy request path from `/prefix/request/path` to `/request/path`.
 Matches are made on path segment boundaries (`/`).
 If the prefix does not match then no changes are made.

 #### PathSet